 We tested several different tactics using the different tools included in FastCV.
 Our first idea implied using a quite classical method in image matching: pre-process the image to track to extract interesting features, describe them, and search for these features in the camera frames at runtime.
 As the task of finding a reference image in a camera frame when we do know it’s there (from our own SDK) is quite simple, we hoped to do this using only a few features, which would have had the advantage of allowing to package the lightweight necessary information (aka the descriptors) in a smart way by encoding this information directly within each image identifier.
 That’s for the theory… but in practice, it appeared that FastCV proposed only one, never-heard-of descriptor.
 From its concise documentation, it seemed to be some kind of custom, lightweight SURF-like descriptor.
 We tested it, and realized that it would never be robust and discriminant enough to allow image detection with the small number of reference features we could afford… and we found ourselves once more back to the beginning of our research.
 We tried a few other methods, before realizing that as we went on, our ideas were becoming more and more heavy and impractical… we just couldn’t find a simple and smart enough way to go through this tracking initialization step using FastCV, and creating a 1000-line-long, barely understandable piece of code would not have served the purpose of illustrating what could be done using both FastCV and our SDK.

 So after a few days of work, we simply decided to give up -at least for now- on this project.
 Let it not be said that we criticize Qualcomm’s SDKs: I would personally encourage developers to use them.
 Only, none of them was fitted to the specific use we wanted.
 Vuforia is a perfect SDK for any developer who wants to implement painless augmented reality and doesn’t specifically care about the size or flexibility of their apps.
 It won’t fail to amaze their users and make their eyes shine.
 Considering FastCV, I would encourage anyone who work in mobile computer vision to use it as an optimized, efficient toolbox from which to pick elementary functions that will boost your applications.
-As for us, we’ll keep an eye on the evolution of these two young SDKs and won’t miss the opportunity to resume this project if the opportunity arises.
+As for us, we’ll keep an eye on the evolution of these two young SDKs and won’t miss the opportunity to resume this project [EDIT: we actually did it] if the opportunity arises.